 The railway has a wonderfully eclectic bookshop and a station buffet carriage with hot/cold drinks and snacks.
 (Only open during weekends opening times, please check the NLR website for opening times.)
 When the trains are running on Sundays/Bank Holiday Mondays, there will be a track marshal to see you safely across the tracks.
 At other times, just make sure it is safe to cross before you start.

 If you choose a visit to the railway, why not have a ride on the heritage train through the countryside?
 If that doesn’t appeal, you could buy a platform ticket and have a hot snack and a drink from the buffet on platform 3.
 Special events often run at weekends, just check out the website at www.nlr.co.uk for more information.

 After a welcome cup of tea and coffee and the use of the platform toilets, we made our way back, following the same route.
 We caught a rare afternoon sight of a barn owl hunting the fields for mice and voles and the sun came out.
 It is such a pleasant walk that we’ve done it on and off over the years it’s been open.
-Once I spotted a slow worm basking in the path and Little Egrets have been seen too.
+Slow worms have been seen basking in the path and Little Egrets are in the area too.

 5 miles from Spratton to the NLR and back.

 6.8 miles from Spratton to Boughton and back

 (P) =free public car parking – all vary in size.
 There are no public toilets along the path but plenty of pubs and the Heritage Railway within a short distance.